ObolNetwork/obol-docs/docs/advanced/quickstart-eigenpod.md

 Create a Splitter on [splits.org](https://app.splits.org/), to divide the block reward and MEV amongst the operators.
 Note the split's address.

 :::tip
-To be part of Obol's [1% for Decentralisation ](https://blog.obol.tech/1-percent-for-decentralisation/) campaign, you must contribute 3% of execution layer rewards by setting [this address](https://etherscan.io/address/0xDe5aE4De36c966747Ea7DF13BD9589642e2B1D0d) as a recipient on your split.
-Future Obol EigenPods will support contributing 1% of total rewards instead.
+To be recognised as a part of Obol's [1% for Decentralisation](https://blog.obol.tech/1-percent-for-decentralisation/) campaign, you must contribute 3% of execution layer rewards by setting [this address](https://etherscan.io/address/0xDe5aE4De36c966747Ea7DF13BD9589642e2B1D0d) as a recipient on your split.
+Upcoming Obol EigenPods will support contributing 1% of total rewards instead of 3% of only execution rewards.
 :::

 ## Create the DV cluster invite